Gibbs dynamics for fractional nonlinear Schr\"odinger equations with weak dispersion: Abstract

 \section{Abstract}

-We consider the Cauchy problem for the one-dimensional periodic cubic nonlinear fractional Schr{\"o}dinger equation (FNLS) with initial data distributed via Gibbs measure.
-We construct global strong solutions with the flow property to FNLS on the support of the Gibbs measure in the full dispersive range, thus resolving a question proposed by Sun-Tzvetkov (2021).
+We consider the Cauchy problem for the one-dimensional periodic cubic nonlinear fractional Schr{\"o}dinger equation (FNLS) with initial data distributed via its associated Gibbs measure.
+We construct global strong solutions with the flow property for the FNLS on the support of the Gibbs measure in the full dispersive range, thus resolving a question proposed by Sun-Tzvetkov (2021).
 As a byproduct, we prove the invariance of the Gibbs measure and almost sure global well-posedness for FNLS.

 { }